 Skip to content

-Remove EXIF from photos on Mac with Preview export, sips strip flags, and GetCompress batch metadata removal.
-Share images without GPS and camera tags.
+Remove EXIF from photos on Mac with Preview export, sips strip flags, or batch Terminal loops.
+Share JPEG and HEIC copies without GPS tags.

 By Petr Samokhin

-You attach three event photos to a public blog post.
-Readers do not see it, but the JPEG files still carry GPS coordinates, iPhone model, and exact capture time in EXIF tags.
-Remove EXIF from photos before publish, client send, or ticket upload when location and device details should stay private.
+You attach event photos to a public post.
+Readers do not see it, but the JPEG files can still carry GPS, phone model, and exact capture time in EXIF.
+Strip those tags before publish, client send, or ticket upload when location and device details should stay private.

-EXIF (Exchangeable Image File Format) embeds metadata in JPEG, HEIC, and some TIFF files from cameras and phones.
+EXIF embeds metadata in JPEG, HEIC, and some TIFF files from cameras and phones.

 Tag typeExample